You meet an injured wild animal. What do you do?

 Do not talk all the way to the vet or rescue center

-While you may be tempted to reassure the animal a thousand times that everything is going to be ok.
+While you may want to reassure the animal a thousand times that everything is going to be ok.
 And that you will make sure they are alright.
 However, resist the urge while transporting them to a wildlife rescue center.

 The animal doesn’t know you or your voice.
 Or even what in the world is happening to them.
 So the talking will most likely stress them out and frighten them even more.
 Keep the radio off and the talking to a minimum.
 Article(edited) by Natalia Lima through Causes 2 care.